Valencia, 1942

 Valdés recalls one of his first visits to New York and the effect that what he saw there had on his work: “I came across a work by Rauschenberg that had some boats hanging on it, and I came across a Rauschenberg with a stuffed chicken in it.
 So, I asked myself, what are we talking about?
 It turns out that there are artists who don’t paint with paint tubes and I saw Soulages who threw a bucket of black paint on the canvas and spread it about with a piece of wood, and I realised there are people who don’t paint with a paintbrush.
 Then I discovered materials at the same time as I discovered freedom because I realised that there were no rules because you set the rules yourself.
 And since then, I have had a great passion for materials.
 I make them for myself, as many people do.
 I make my own oil.
 When I want a stain to spread, I put in more oil.
 When I want the pigment to be purer, I prepare it in a different way.
 I work with wood and look for wood that suits me because of its colour or its weathering as well as its shape.
 I am very interested in materials “1.

-These butterflies were the focus of a large part of the exhibition that the Hortensia Herrero Foundation organised at the City of Arts and Sciences in 2017.
-Visitors could vote on which of the six monumental sculptures was their favourite.
-The winner was “The Pamela Hat”, followed by “Butterflies” and “Butterfly”.
-Hortensia Herrero decided to donate the winning scupture to the city of Valencia and the other two to Castellón and Alicante, respectively.
+Those butterflies dominated much of the exhibition that the Hortensia Herrero Foundation organised at the City of Arts and Science in Valencia in 2017.
+It was a show at which visitors could vote on which of the six monumental sculptures was their favourite.
+The winner was La pamela, followed by Mariposas and Mariposa.
+Hortensia Herrero decided to donate the first to the city of Valencia and the other two to Castellón and Alicante respectively.